SHG 700 : Batch 7 ; Lead time ~ 3-4 weeks.

 1-year limited warranty

-Q: The current order shows Batch 2—what happened to Batch 1?
+Q: The current order shows Batch 5—what happened to Batch 4?

-A: We plan to ship the second production run late Feb 2026.
+A: We plan to ship the 5th production batch mid-late June 2026.
 That said, this is a startup-scale project, and delays can happen as we transition from prototypes to full production.
 I’ve already built in buffer time, but if unforeseen issues extend the timeline, I’ll keep all customers updated with progress reports and notify you of any delays.
 I take deadlines seriously, and my track record shows I usually meet or even beat them.
 Shipping time is typically 2–3 weeks worldwide.

 Q: Can I cancel my order and get a refund?